FAI Gliding Commission: GNSS flight recorders

-With the advent of satellite navigation equipment at an affordable price, the International Gliding Commission of FAI developed a technical specification for approved flight recorders.
+With the advent of satellite navigation equipment at an affordable price, the International Gliding Commission of FAI developed a technical specification for flight recorders.

 IGC-approved flight recorders provide precise evidence of position for gliding competitions, national and world records.
-They replace photographic evidence or ground-based observers to record aircraft position.
-IGC-approved recorders include a pressure altitude sensor and a Global Navigation Satellite System (GNSS) receiver.
+They replaced photographic evidence or ground-based observers to record aircraft position at turning points in glider cross country flying.
+IGC-approved flight recorders include a pressure altitude sensor and a Global Navigation Satellite System (GNSS) receiver that records "fixes" in Latitude and Longitude and GPS Altitude.

 Data output is in a standard ASCII-based format, the "IGC flight data format".
 This is used in files with the suffix "IGC" that is specified in detail in Appendix A of the document "Technical Specification for IGC-approved GNSS Flight Recorders".
 Organisations outside IGC also use IGC-approved flight recorders and the IGC flight data file format.

 In IGC-approved recorders, GNSS and pressure altitude data is continuously recorded during flight in fixes stored in non-volatile memory inside the recorder.
 Typical fix intervals, set by the pilot before flight, are 5 seconds for "cruising" flight between turn points, and 1 second near turn points or other points of interest.

 Pressure altitude figures must be calibrated to the International pressure/altitude values of the ICAO ISA (International Standard Atmosphere).
 Re-calibrations to check any errors from the ICAO ISA are carried out at regular intervals.

 GNSS lat/long data records the track over ground and in particular whether a particular turn point (TP) has been reached.

 GNSS altitude data can be compared with pressure altitude data from the recorder and this is a valuable check that both systems are working correctly.

 In March 1995, IGC created the "GNSS FR Approval Committee" (GFAC) to test recorders and co-ordinate IGC rules, and Annex B to the Sporting Code for gliders (SC3B) was created for FR rules and procedures.
 GFAC also issues IGC-approval documents for approved types of FR that are posted on the IGC GNSS web site.

 For IGC-approval, the recorder design includes a security code in the downloaded file of flight data.
 This code and the file data itself can be checked ("validated") at any time later using a validation program that is posted on the IGC GNSS web site.

 This validation program checks three things: